abdelmaksoudhassan/Chat-App/README.md

 # Chat APP
-real time chat app developed using express, mongoDB and Handlebars
+Fullstack real time chat app developed using express, mongoDB and Handlebars

 # used packages
 1-bcryptjs: to secure password,